arogozhnikov/arogozhnikov.github.io/_posts/2020-01-01-trick-for-model-comparison.markdown

 Usual setting incorporates fixed dataset split into train/val/test and fixed metric of choice.
 Next, independent runs are conducted for all models under comparison and achieved quality is registered.

+As a result,

-- As a result, there is a significant noise in comparison (it is are to rerun each model several times), validation can be done only using whole dataset.
+- There is a significant noise in comparison (it is rare to rerun each model several times, specially in applications),
+- Validation can be done only using whole dataset
-- Another issue is to remember which version of code was used to generate a particular number, as you can accidentally compare things that are not 'comparable' because of e.g. changed augmentation or updates in the dataset
+- need to remember which version of code was used to generate a particular number, as you can accidentally compare things that are not 'comparable' because of e.g. changed augmentation or updates in the dataset
-  - if you're a practitioner, you have to deal with frequent updates in the dataset
+  - yes, practitioners have to deal with frequent updates in the dataset
-- One also can't use augmentations while testing, since it is hard to guarantee that you applied exactly same augmentations.
+- can't use augmentations while testing, since it is hard to guarantee that exactly same augmentations were applied.
   Sometimes it is handy to evaluate using several batches as a fast intermediate check.
 Augmentations in test allow 'broader' check.